arnoldgunter/MyWeather/README.md

-# myweather
+# MyWeather
-A simple beautiful weather app
+A beautiful and simple weather application